enkyuan/HashTable/README.md

 ## Project Description

-This project implements a Hash Table using Linear Probing for collision resolution.
-The Hash Table is a fundamental data structure that allows for efficient insertion, deletion, and retrieval of key-value pairs where the next available index is used to handle collision.
+This project implements a Hash Table using Linear Probing for collision resolution, allowing for efficient insertion, deletion, and retrieval of key-value pairs where the next available index is used to handle collision.

 ## Java Version